HaoranSun1122/check_bot/README.md

+**Attention!!** the program at the moment is no longer functional as the sites have been updated and also the various telegram libraries.

+I am working on the next version but it takes some time.

+Also remember that both this and the future bot do not allow the purchase of goods and or services.

+They simply notify you when the product is back in stock.

+---
 # check_bot

 this bot checks the availability of a product in the main **Italian electronics stores** (such as euronics, trony, unieuro) and send you a message directly on your telegram app